matuteiglesias/journal/content/Dev/2025-05-05_Developed_Proposals_for_Enhanced_Annotation_System.md

 - **Proposal Development**: Developed proposals for enhanced annotation schemas, including a lean model for [[AI]]-augmented logs and a profit-oriented schema for monetization.

 ### Achievements
-- Created a structured reflection on meta-productivity systems.
+- Created a structured reflection on meta-[[productivity]] systems.
 - Formulated a research agenda for human-[[AI]] interaction.
 - Developed multiple proposals for annotation enhancements, including lean and profit-oriented schemas.